Simon Fitzgerald (Home and Away): Development

+Later Lisa Anthony from BIG! magazine reported that Kathryn Dufty had been cast in the role of Toni Bryant.
+She added that while Toni comes to Summer Bay with Blake, it would be Simon who she makes an "immediate impression" on.
+She also released pictures of the duo kissing.
+Toni comes to the Bay as part of a student exchange program.
+Everyone assumes that she is a boy called Tony, until she arrives with her father Phil (Vince Martin) and reveals her name is short for Antonia.
+Norton explained that before meeting Toni, Simon "had just about lost all faith in women.
+He'd liked Sophie and a few other girls but his luck had always been bad.
+It's like a dream come true when Toni comes along.
+He thinks all this Christmases have come at once."
+Alf Stewart (Ray Meagher) is against having a teenage boy and girl under his roof, so Simon has to agree to strict house rules.
+Simon eventually tells Toni that he really likes her, and Alf and Ailsa Stewart (Judy Nunn) trusts them to be sensible.

-In 1992, Producers decided to axe Norton's character to concentrate on developing other characters.
+In 1992, producers decided to write out Norton's character to concentrate on developing other characters.
 He told Monroe that "I was prepared for two years work on the show and it came as quite a shock when they told me they were letting me go."
 Norton thought that the work he had put in for Home and Away was "quite good".
 But producers informed him that Simon "had done his bit" and they were more interested in "pushing" Dieter Brummer and Matt Doran who play Shane Parrish and Damian Roberts respectively.
 Norton explained to Monroe that he was not "bitter" about being fired because the producers had given him plenty of notice.
 Speaking of Simon's departure storyline, Norton stated that Simon receives a letter from his father who has been released on parole.
 He decides to accept Bill's invitation to go and live with him.
 Norton "liked" the way his character was written out of the series but wished he could have stayed in the show.
 He told a reporter from BIG! magazine that there were "no deaths or major dramas" which meant Simon could return in the future.
 He concluded that despite leaving her behind, "Simon stays madly in love with Sophie."